antenehd/S6a/README.md

    **Test Reset-Request/Answer :**

-	 	Navigate to the 'test' directory and then navigate to 'testnode1' directory and run the following command to simulate an MME server which is waiting for S6a interface messages:
+	 	go to the 'test' directory and then navigate to 'testnode1' directory and run the following command to simulate an MME server which is waiting for S6a interface messages:

 		# ./testapp mme